dimadesu/android-rtmp-ingest/README.md

   ```
 - Setup your `IRL Pro` to stream SRT HEVC.
 - Start your stream in `IRL Pro`.
-- In OBS add audio delay of about 3000 ms. (Note in OBS delay is not applied to audio monitoring only to recording or a stream.)
+- In OBS add audio delay of about 3000 ms. (Note when you test it in OBS delay is not applied to audio monitoring only to recording or stream.)
 - Done!

 ## ffmpeg